 Benidorm is a prime-time ITV sitcom set in Spain, featuring a strong ensemble cast comprising of a number of well known faces.
-The show was conceived by Derren Litten, the co-writer of The Catherine Tate Show, and is produced by Tiger Aspect.
+The show was conceived by Derren Litten, the co-writer of The Catherine Tate Show, in 2007, and has so far run for ten series.

 Set in the Solana all-inclusive hotel resort, Benidorm follows regular and first-time holiday makers on their journeys abroad.
 Despite their disparate backgrounds they all have one thing in common - a quest for getting value for money!

-Kate (Abigail Cruttenden) and Martin Weedon (Nicholas Burns), who were going through a rough patch during their third year of marriage.
+Kate (Abigail Cruttenden) and Martin Weedon (Nicholas Burns) were going through a rough patch during their third year of marriage.
 Five seconds is all it takes for them to realise that the Solana Resort is the very worst place for them to make a fresh start.

 Known as 'The Oracle' because of his computer-like knowledge of trivial facts and figures, Geoff Maltby (Johnny Vegas) was on holiday with his mother.
 He is Lancashire's pub quiz champion and prone to competitive behaviour.